mongodb/specifications/source/auth/auth.rst

 		clientKey = HMAC(saltedPassword, "Client Key");
 	}

 In addition, SCRAM-SHA-1 requires that a client create a randomly generated nonce.
 It is imperative, for security sake, that this be as secure and truly random as possible.
-For instance, java provides both a Random class as well as a SecureRandom class.
+For instance, Java provides both a Random class as well as a SecureRandom class.
 SecureRandom is cryptographically generated while Random is just a pseudo-random generator with predictable outcomes.

+Additionally, drivers MUST enforce a minimum iteration count of 4096 and MUST error if the authentication conversation specifies a lower count.
+This mitigates downgrade attacks by a man-in-the-middle attacker.

+Drivers MUST NOT advertise support for channel binding, as the server does not support it and legacy servers may fail authentication if drivers advertise support.
+I.e. the client-first-message MUST start with ``n,``.

 Conversation
 ````````````

-As an example, given a username of "user" and a password of "pencil" and an r value of "fyko+d2lbbFgONRv9qkxdawL", the scram conversation would appear as follows:
+As an example, given a username of "user" and a password of "pencil" and an r
+value of "fyko+d2lbbFgONRv9qkxdawL", a SCRAM-SHA-1 conversation would appear as
+follows:

 | C: ``n,,n=user,r=fyko+d2lbbFgONRv9qkxdawL``
 | S: ``r=fyko+d2lbbFgONRv9qkxdawLHo+Vgk7qvUOKUwuWLIWg4l/9SraGMHEE,s=rQ9ZY3MntBeuP3E1TDVC4w==,i=10000``